Art and Culture Program

 The three selected proposals are from:

-1. Gabriela de Matos (BR) (Candomblé terreiros: Sacred Shields Against Salvador’s Climate Crisis);
+1. Gabriela de Matos (Brazil) (Candomblé terreiros: Sacred Shields Against Salvador’s Climate Crisis);

-2. Nombuso Mathibela & Sibonelo Gumede (ZA) (Phoshoza sunduz’ama bhun’ahambe: Interpreting the (in) tangible planetary futures of bow instrument ecospheres in Kwa-Zulu Natal); and;
+2. Nombuso Mathibela & Sibonelo Gumede (South Africa) (Phoshoza sunduz’ama bhun’ahambe: Interpreting the (in) tangible planetary futures of bow instrument ecospheres in Kwa-Zulu Natal); and;

 Public Program

-The first themed Ways of Repair : Loss and Damage workshop will be held in February 2024, the second in May 2024, and the third in October 2024.
+The first themed Ways of Repair : Loss and Damage workshop was held in February 2024, the second in May 2024, and the third will take place in October 2024.
 The Ways of Repair : Loss and Damage symposium will be held in January 2025.
-Please signup to our mailing list for updates on how to attend, the events what themes will be explored and what speakers will be present.
+Please sign up to our mailing list for updates on how to attend, the events and what themes will be explored and what speakers will be present.

 Texts of Repair